 Tubes can make a significant difference to tyre performance.
 The thinner, lighter and more flexible the tube, the less effect it will have on rolling resistance.
 That's why high-end tubular tyres have latex tubes instead of the familiar black butyl rubber.
 Latex tubes also provide a bit of puncture resistance as they are flexible enough to stretch round a sharp object rather than being punctured by it.
 However, latex is porous and needs pumping up before every ride.

 Other inner tube materials occasionally crop up.
-Polyurethane is the most common and is currently available in tubes from Panaracer and — for mountain bikes — Schwalbe.
+Polyurethane is the most common and is currently available in tubes from Tubo, Panaracer and Schwalbe.
 It has the advantage of being very light and retaining air well, but it's not as stretchy as butyl or latex so needs more precise matching to tyre size.
 Schwalbe's polyurethane tubes use a BASF plastic called Elastollan which appears from BASF's claims to be stretchier that traditional polyurethane.
-Schwalbe calls it Aerothan and says 35g road bike tubes are in development, but only for disc-braked bikes.
+Schwalbe calls it Aerothan and offers 43g road bike tubes.

 Road bike tyres are typically a bit cheaper in winter.
 When the good weather arrives prices go up a bit.